ShengHuaWu/FunctionalProgrammingPractice/libra-server/README.md

 9. Drop all tables: `DROP SCHEMA public CASCADE; CREATE SCHEMA public;`
 10. There is a default limit of 1 million bytes for incoming requests, but we can override it by registering a custom `NIOServerConfig` instance `configure.swift`.
 For example, `services.register(NIOServerConfig.default(maxBodySize: 20_000_000))`.
 11. Use `HTTPResponse` to return data directly instead of JSON.
+12. Remember to encrypt user's password in unit tests.